Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Links are needed for materials that you consider important to post in your feed, but for some reason you can’t post them in the form of posts.
 This can be your articles on other sites (which you do not have the right to host), interviews, your projects (say on the github), received certificates, completed courses, etc.

-To prevent users of the site from confusing posts and links, links have additional distinctive elements - emoji (🔗) in front of the title, an outgoing link icon in the card itself.
-Also, links do not have a "read more" button like posts.
+To prevent users of the site from confusing posts and links, links have additional distinctive elements - emoji (🔗) in front of the title, path where the link leads under the heading, an outgoing link icon in the card.
+Also, links do not have a "read more ->" button like posts.

 A typical link looks like this: